 Let’s face it.
 Teaching is tough!
-Aside from being on your feet all day juggling the social, emotional, and academic needs of 20 or so little ones, you are also dealing with endless stacks of paperwork (that often come home with you), increasing city-wide and state pressures, a new curriculum, after-school activities, professional development courses, observations/evaluations, and parent-teacher communications, all while earning a less than stellar salary that a good portion of the public believes is fair.
+Aside from being on our feet all day juggling the social, emotional, and academic needs of 20 or so little ones, we’re also dealing with endless stacks of paperwork (that often come home with us), increasing city-wide and state pressures, a new curriculum, after-school activities, professional development courses, observations/evaluations, and parent-teacher communications, all while earning a less than stellar salary that a good portion of the public believes is fair because we get summer “off.”
 Whew, I just stressed myself out!

 Insert favorite Tom Hanks’ quote from A League of Their Own here:

 “It’s supposed to be hard.
 If it wasn’t hard, everyone would do it.
 The hard is what makes it great.”

 The hard is what makes this profession great.
 You see, all of the difficult work we do on a regular basis leads to a bigger, better, and brighter future for the children lucky enough to step foot into our classrooms on the first day of school.
 While we may feel unappreciated at times, true worth and happiness comes from within and having a good outlook means everything in the world of education.
 Here are ten tips for maintaining a bright outlook:

 1) Savor Shining Moments: Every once in a while there is a moment in class that makes you laugh hysterically, cry (the good kind), or feel an overwhelming sense of gratitude for your job.
 Savor it!
 Share this moment with your colleagues, friends, family members, etc. You deserve it and people usually enjoy hearing a good teacher tale or two.

-2) Count-Ups: As well-deserved as holiday breaks are, try to avoid the countdowns (especially in front of the children).
+2) Count-Ups: As well-deserved as holiday breaks are, try to avoid the countdowns (especially in front of the students).
 It inadvertently sends a negative message to your brain, and behavior issues often ensue when students can sense that their teacher is ready to clock out.
-Rather than doing countdowns, try doing count-ups to special events that celebrate learning (examples: plays/performances, spirit days, field trips, etc.)
+Rather than doing countdowns, try doing count ups to special events that celebrate learning such a plays/performances, spirit days, field trips, etc.